-Trophy Guide and Road Map for Iron Man VR on PlayStation 4
+Iron Man VR Trophy Guide and Road Map for PlayStation 4

-This guide was created to accompany my Platinum Review, check that out if you have a few minutes!
+This Iron Man VR Trophy Guide was created to accompany my Platinum Review, check that out if you have a few minutes!

 Iron Man VR has a pretty difficult platinum.
 If not for the difficulty-specific trophy you’d be done with this plat in around 5-7 hours and wouldn’t even break a sweat earning the rest of the trophies, but Invincible difficulty is a real kick in the teeth, so be ready for it.

-Within this guide, I recommend a quick normal difficulty run before attempting Invincible difficulty, but it is possible to plat the game with a single playthrough if you’re determined enough to put yourself through that.
+Within this Iron Man VR Trophy Guide, I recommend a quick normal difficulty run before attempting Invincible difficulty, but it is possible to plat the game with a single playthrough if you’re determined enough to put yourself through that.

 Holding out until you’ve completed a Normal mode run (and the challenges) will give you much more of a fighting chance, you’ll have additional suit abilities and upgrades as well as more experience in general with the game’s frustratingly fiddly control scheme.

 Phase One – Iron Man VR Normal Difficulty Playthrough

 The Iron Man VR campaign is pretty fun for the most part.
 It involves a Prologue, Epilogue and 12 chapters spread across multiple environments with plenty of drones to fight along the way.
 Simply completing the story will earn you the following 13 trophies:

 Complete the Prologue.

 Complete Chapter 1 – Out of the Blue